shtukaresearch/ethswarm-deployments/DESIGN.md

 - **Include if available**: All optional fields when source data provides them
 - **Exclude**: Compiler metadata (63% bloat), devdoc, userdoc, storageLayout

+**Partial Cache Support:**

+Caches may contain a subset of networks (e.g., only "mainnet" or only "testnet") if regenerated with partial RPC configuration.
+This is intentional and supports:

+- **Testing**: Generate cache with single test network
+- **Production**: Use mainnet-only caches in production environments
+- **Development**: Set up one network at a time

+When a network is missing from the cache:
+- All DeploymentManager methods raise `NetworkNotFoundError` for that network
+- Use `has_network(network)` to check availability before querying
+- Timestamps are guaranteed present for all cached networks (never None)

 ### 2. Block Timestamp Cache (`block_timestamps.json`)

 #### Schema